Women in the Ottoman Empire: Economic life

 Because women had access to the legal system, much of the information about their role in Ottoman society is sourced from court records.
 In cities, such as Bursa, women freely appeared in court during the seventeenth century.
 One example documents a court record from 1683 in which a woman sued someone who allegedly seized a shop that she technically inherited after her husband died.
 In a separate case, a woman sued someone who allegedly broke into her home and robbed her of various items.
 While these two examples demonstrate the active role that women held in Ottoman courts, many other instances were also documented.
 Women also openly sued male members of their family in Ottoman courts.
 One instance presents a case where a woman sued her own husband due to the fact that he built an addition on their house, with this addition being on a portion of the house that she states belonged to her.
 Her request for demolition of the new portion of the house was granted.

 Another way in which women held economic power was through property ownership.
 A review of qadi records in the Ottoman city of Bursa found that one-third of women with estates also owned their own home.
-Besides for owning homes in their own names, women also commonly sold or leased their property.
+Besides owning homes in their own names, women also commonly sold or leased their property.
 In urban areas, women owned or rented shops, sometimes even owning artisanal workshops; urban women often owned plots just outside the city like vineyards and mills, as well.
 Women also regularly bought and sold agricultural land, despite an Ottoman state law that prevented women from inheriting agricultural land unless a state tax was paid.
 Stemming from this ownership is the fact that women were an active part of agricultural life, usually taking over the cultivation of fields and orchards in the absence of their husbands, and records indicate that some women maintained agricultural property separate from that of their husband's.